 - Formulation of an appropriate care plan, utilising and liaising with primary and secondary services as appropriate

-Within two weeks of assessment, we send a written report to the patient with a short covering letter to the referrer and/or GP.
-The assessment letter and care plan are then reviewed with the patient at a follow-up appointment two to three weeks after assessment.
+Once assessment has been done, we meet with the patient for a follow up appointment to inform of the outcome of assessment and treatment plan.
+Following this we send a written assessment report including the care plan to the patient and the referrer and/or GP.
 Those with sub-clinical eating disorders are offered an assessment letter, advice and self-help book, and where appropriate, treatment recommendations for primary or secondary care.

 Patients offered treatment at the Vincent Square Eating Disorder Service will be placed on the waiting list for outpatient, day patient or inpatient treatment as appropriate.
 The GP/referrer is asked to maintain responsibility for their patient’s psychiatric and medical care until start of treatment at the service.
 Advice, a self-help book, and where appropriate, treatment recommendations for primary or secondary care will be offered whilst the patient is waiting for treatment.

-The liaison team provides outpatient care for hard to engage patients, and people who are struggling to manage medical or psychiatric risk safely.
-The model of care combines elements of assertive outreach, supportive therapy, motivational enhancement and cognitive analytic therapy to provide a structured approach to harm minimisation, engagement and therapeutic change.
+The liaison team provides outpatient care for difficult to engage patients, and people who are struggling to manage medical or psychiatric risk safely.
+The model of care combines elements of assertive outreach, supportive clinical management, motivational interviewing and cognitive analytic therapy to provide a structured approach to harm minimisation, engagement and therapeutic change.

-The service is highly flexible and responsive, with capacity to provide urgent interventions with greater intensity than once a week appointments.
+The service is highly flexible and responsive, with capacity to provide urgent interventions with greater intensity than once a week appointment due to the newly established intensive community treatment team.
 The style and frequency of sessions is determined by clinical need.
 For all patients, the goal of this work is to facilitate engagement in a process of active change and not simply to support patients remaining unwell.